-Interviews for healthcare admin positions are often tough because of the diverse range of skills and issues the profession entails.
+Interviews for healthcare admin positions are often tough because of the tough interview questions for a hospital administrator and the diverse range of skills and issues the profession entails.
 Most healthcare admin interviews are a mixture of behavioral and technical questions, and the breadth and scope of these questions delegate the core tenants of the position.

 Preparing For Your Interview